IrishLuck1/CyberSec/README.md

 Ansible Interpreter.
 This is not your system hosts file but the ansible specific hosts file located in the /etc/ansible/ directory.

-When you run your playbook it's going to look in the ansible hosts file for the "Group" with the IP Address(s) of the servers you wish to deploy elk to.
+When you run your playbook, it's going to look in the ansible hosts file for the "Group" with the IP Address(s) of the servers you wish to deploy elk to.
 It will locate the [elk] group and it'll see the 10.1.0.4 IP Address(s) and it'll run the playbook to that IP Address(s).
 In this environment we only had 1 elk server to deploy.
 If you wanted to deploy multiple you'd only need to add the additional IP Address(s) to the hosts file in the [elk] group with the